Scriptbash/QRaven/README.md

   * The RunName is only required if the command :RunName is used in the .rvi file.
 It should be added automatically after selecting an input folder
   * Once Raven has finished processing the model, the hydrograph can be viewed by clicking on the "Draw hydrograph" button
   * By clicking on the RavenView button, RavenView will open in a new tab in the user's default web browser
+  * If the :CreateRVPTemplate command was used in the .rvi file before processing the model, the Auto fill rvp template button can be used to automatically generate a .rvp file with default values
   * Screenshots

     ![image](https://user-images.githubusercontent.com/98601298/188149995-0dbed886-7906-412a-b798-09bae286959e.png)